-The words “I love you” often signify a milestone in a relationship and is arguably the most powerful phrase in the English language because of the emotion it evokes.
+The words “I love you” often signify a milestone in a relationship and are arguably the most powerful three words in the English language because of the emotion they evoke.
 For most people, hearing their partner say those three words for the first time is one of the highlights of a romantic relationship.

 A new relationship is exciting.
 It starts with the initial intrigue and the overwhelming attraction.
 At this stage, it’s hard to distinguish between love and infatuation.
 In other words, just because you and your partner have a strong attraction towards each other, share a mutual fondness for taking romantic walks in the park, and binge-watching 90s sitcoms doesn’t mean you’re in love.

 Too many people declare their love for one another during the first 6 to 18 months of a relationship, referred to as the honeymoon stage.
 Unfortunately, in most cases, it may be too early to know your true feelings about the person.
 The excitement of the honeymoon phase blinds many people.
 There’s no harm in enjoying this stage, but don’t rush the relationship.

 Professing your love too early can cause issues while taking too long runs the risk of causing doubt and unease.
 Some experts consider three months to be a reasonable period, but that can vary from one person to another.
 The most critical thing is to say it when you mean it.
 Confessing those words too early may derail a relationship on the right track, but not when the investment is solid.